UBC definitions for immigration purposes

 You are not eligible to work during a scheduled break.
 For further clarification, exchange, VIRS, visiting students, and unclassified students are not eligible to work during schedule breaks.

 Undergraduate students, diploma, and certificate students on a scheduled break who do not meet the above requirements (for example, you will take a gap in studies or will be enrolled part-time before or after the summer session, or Summer Session is your final academic term) may only work during the Summer Session if enrolled in a full-time course load in the Summer Session.
-If enrolled full-time, you are limited to working up to 20 hours a week off-campus (except that the summer session is within the temporary policy period from November 15, 2022 to December 31, 2023) and unlimited hours on campus during the Summer Session, and can work during the scheduled breaks between summer and winter sessions.
+If enrolled full-time, you are limited to working up to 20 hours a week off-campus and unlimited hours on campus during the Summer Session, and can work during the scheduled breaks between summer and winter sessions.
 If you are enrolled in a part-time course load in the Summer Session, you are not eligible to work on- or off-campus, and cannot work during the scheduled breaks between summer and winter sessions.

 [1] Work refers to work that is authorized by a study permit.
 Students who also hold work permits may be able to work supplemental days/hours in addition to work authorized by study permits.